 Throughout its history, astrology has been regarded as a science, an art, and a form of divination magic.
 Today, it’s been strongly and repeatedly proven to be a pseudoscience with no working mechanism behind it — but let’s not get ahead of ourselves.

-Astrology is the belief that the alignment of stars and planets affect every individual’s mood, personality, and environment — and it all depends on when the individual was born.
-In astrology, personalized horoscopes are printed by birth date and make vague predictions — generally about the love life, success, and health of people under the same horoscope sign.
+Astrology is the belief that the alignment of stars and planets affects every individual’s mood, personality, and environment and that it all depends on when the individual was born.
+Different variations and forms exist, but that’s the gist of it.
+In astrology, personalized horoscopes are printed by birth date and make vague predictions, generally about the love life, success, and health of people under the same horoscope sign.
+They also make daily, weekly, or long-term predictions about what people’s lives and relationships will be like.

 Constellations and the Zodiac